Categories: Camp Tips

 Soap & water

-This is the obvious choice but depends on water availability.
-What we find works best is to place a very tiny drop of concentrated soap, such as Dr. Bronners on your dry bandanna, pour some water on it, and wipe your face and hands thoroughly.
+This is the obvious choice, but it depends on the availability of water.
+What we find works best is to place a very tiny drop of concentrated soap, such as Dr. Bronners, on your dry bandanna, pour some water on it, and wipe your face and hands thoroughly.
 Now splash a small amount of water directly on your fingers and face to rinse.
 Soap and water is the cheapest and most effective way to remove both dirt and bacteria – neither of which you want in your eyes.

 Hand sanitizer

-A waterless sanitizer is your best option in areas requiring extreme water rationing.
-Just keep in mind sanitizers do not clean.
+A waterless sanitizer is your best option in areas where water rationing is required.
+Just keep in mind that sanitizers do not remove dirt particles.
 They simply kill any present bacteria.
-Because dirt is a migration path for microbes, start with clean hands prior to use.
+Because dirt serves as a migration path for microbes, start with clean hands before use.

 Make sure you rub the sanitizer on your fingertips.
 Be careful because your fingers may burn your eyes due to the alcohol.
-To prevent burning your eyes after sanitizing, dip whatever fingers you use to remove your contacts with a small amount of water or lens solution.
-We find filling the lenses caps with water works fine for this.
+To prevent burning your eyes after sanitizing, dip the fingers you use to remove your contacts in a small amount of water or the contact lens solution cap.
+Filling the lens caps with water works fine for dipping fingers.
 No water at all?
 Dip your index and thumb into the lens solution before removing your contacts.
-Even better: plan ahead and always leave old solution sitting in your lens case for the purpose of removing alcohol off your fingers.
-After cleaning off your fingers with the old solution, dump, and insert fresh solution.
+Even better: plan ahead and always keep the old solution in your lens case for the purpose of removing alcohol from your fingers.
+After cleaning your fingers with the old solution, discard it and replace it with a fresh solution.

 Wet wipes

-Some people prefer wet wipes because they serve multiple purposes, are lightweight and compact.
-They can be used to wash up and tossed into the fire when done.
-The alcohol content makes them useful for starting a fire.
-Plan on using 1 wipe per day.
-At night, wash your face with the cloth followed by your hands.
-In the morning, your fingers should still be clean, so no need to wipe down again.
+Some people prefer wet wipes because they serve multiple purposes, are lightweight, and compact.
+You can also use them to wash up and toss them into the fire when done.
+The alcohol content makes them helpful in starting a fire.
+Plan on using one wipe per day.
+At night, wash your face with a clean cloth, followed by your hands.
+In the morning, your fingers should still be clean, so no need to wipe them down again.
 Look for unscented versions to prevent attracting wildlife.
 If using scented wipes, keep them stowed with your food.
-Carry out any properly dispose of any used wipes if you don’t burn a fire.
+Properly carry out or dispose used wipes if you don’t have a fire.
 Look for alcohol-based wipes.
 You do not need antibacterial wipes.

 When using contact lens solution

 Use the solution sparingly.
-Use enough to keep lens moist or just immersed in solution rather than sitting beneath a pool of soaking solution.
+Use enough to keep the lens moist, or immerse it in the solution rather than leaving it beneath a pool of soaking solution.
 We recommend using the no-rub, all-purpose solution, which can also be used as eye drops during the day.
-Always use fresh solution to properly disinfect lenses.
+Always use fresh solution to disinfect lenses properly.
 Never use tap water or untreated water to store or rinse your lenses with.

 If you run out or forget your solution, salt water can be used as an emergency substitution.

 Mix a packet of salt (about ¼ tsp) with about ¼ cup of water and boil for 10 minutes.
-Allow the water to cool before using as heat can damage many of the newer “hydrogel” soft lenses made from silicone.
+Allow the water to cool before using, as heat can damage many of the newer “hydrogel” soft lenses made from silicone.
 Soak and rinse contact lenses with the homemade saline solution as needed.
-The protozoa acanthamoeba is common in fresh water (and soil) and can cause a severe eye infection, referred to as Acanthamoeba keratitis.
+The protozoan Acanthamoeba is common in freshwater (and soil) and can cause a severe eye infection, referred to as Acanthamoeba keratitis.
 The virus cannot survive after boiling water.
-Boiling straight water without salt is not recommended since the addition of salt acts as an analgesic to fight any bacteria present on the lenses and inside the case.
+Boiling water without salt is not recommended, as the addition of salt acts as an antiseptic to fight any bacteria present on the lenses and inside the case.

 Other thoughts

 • Can you take your contacts out and in without a mirror?
-Practice inserting and removing contact lens at home without one.
-Otherwise, you’re going to need a carry a small mirror too.
-Packing a non-breakable small mirror is a good idea, regardless.
-It can also be used as an emergency signal device and to help start fires.
+Practice inserting and removing contact lenses at home without one.
+Otherwise, you will need to carry a small mirror as well.
+Packing a non-breakable small mirror is a good idea, as it can serve as an emergency signal device and help start fires.

 • Your contact lens can freeze in the soaking solution.
 Store the lens case in your sleeping bag.
-If the lens solution happens to freeze, soft contact lenses will shrivel up and harden.
+If the lens solution freezes, soft contact lenses will become shriveled and hardened.
 They can usually be saved by warming up the case.
-Rub the case back and forth in your hands to allow the heat from the friction to thaw out the solution.
+Rub the case back and forth in your hands to allow the heat generated by friction to thaw the solution.
 Your lens should then uncurl.
 Once you put them in, your body warmth should form them into the correct shape.

-• Eyes often dry out faster at higher altitudes where there is less oxygen.
-Keep extra solution, or eye drops handy.
+• Eyes often dry out more quickly at higher altitudes, where there is less oxygen.
+Keep extra solution or eye drops handy.
 Bring your glasses in case something happens to your eyes/contacts.

 Related Posts: